subatomicdev/binancebeast/README.md

 28th August
 * The libraries output paths are now:   `binancebeast/lib/<build_configuration>` .
 * Do a clean build and update your library include paths to link to the latest library

-### USD-M Futures
-- Rest: All
-- WebSockets: All
-- User Data: All

 ---

 ## Quick Guide